diofant/diofant/docs/tutorial/simplification.rst

 .. note::

-   SymPy follows Python's naming conventions for inverse trigonometric functions, which is to append an ``a`` to the front of the function's name.
+   Diofant follows Python's naming conventions for inverse trigonometric functions, which is to append an ``a`` to the front of the function's name.
 For example, the inverse cosine, or arc cosine, is called ``acos()``.